Seirdy/seirdy.one/content/posts/search-engines-with-own-indexes.md

 [wiby.me](https://wiby.me) OR [wiby.org](https://wiby.org)
 : I love this one.
 It focuses on smaller independent sites that capture the spirit of the "early" web.
 It's more focused on "discovering" new interesting pages that match a set of keywords than finding a specific resources.
 I like to think of Wiby as an engine for surfing, not searching.
-Runnaroo occasionally features a hit from Wiby.
+Runnaroo occasionally featured a hit from Wiby (Runnaroo has since shut down).
 If you have a small site or blog that isn't very "commercial", consider submitting it to the index.
 Does not qualify because it seems to be powered only by user-submitted sites; it doesn't try to "crawl the Web".

 [Mwmbl](https://mwmbl.org/)
 : Like YaCy, it's an open-source engine whose crawling is community-driven.
 Users can install a Firefox addon to crawl pages in its backlog.
 Unfortunately, it doesn't qualify because it only crawls pages linked by hand-picked sites (e.g. Wikipedia, GitHub, domains that rank well on Hacker News).
 The crawl-depth is "1", so it doesn't crawl the whole Web (yet).